 Hi!
 I’m Christina.

-I’m a teacher at an all-girls school in New Jersey, where I teach drama and theology to elementary students.
+I’m a teacher at an all-girls school in New Jersey, where I teach drama and theology to elementary and middle school students.
 In addition to teaching, I direct and choreograph many of the school’s productions and perform in local community theatre productions.
-When I’m not teaching, I love to travel, teach yoga, run, sew fun projects, cook vegetarian food, and spend time with my feisty dog, Daisy.
+When I’m not teaching, I love to travel, sew, cook vegetarian food, and spend time with my feisty dog, Daisy.

 On February 15, 2018, I received a diagnosis of desmoid-type fibromatosis.
 I created this blog in an effort to raise awareness for this disease, connect with others with the same diagnosis, and keep my family and friends informed about my treatment.